Missouri files suit against China for 'enormous' consequences of coronavirus 'deceit'

 But U.S. officials and the intelligence community have confirmed to Fox News that they have taken the possibility of the coronavirus being man-made or engineered inside China as some sort of bioweapon off the table and have ruled it out at this point.

 Officials say the Missouri suit seeks to present good-faith claims about actions China likely took that led to the pandemic.
-They also emphasize the Chinese government also took other actions to worsen the spread of the coronavirus that have been proven with near certainty.
+They also emphasize the Chinese government took other actions to worsen the spread of the coronavirus that have been proven with near certainty.

 The suit also alleges that China worked to hoard personal protective equipment (PPE) needed by health care workers to treat coronavirus patients, which resulted "in it going 'from being a net exporter of personal protective equipment, as it is the largest producer in the world, to a net importer.'"